Distance: 7.8 miles (round trip)

 Hunter-Fryingpan Wilderness, White River National Forest, near Aspen in Central Colorado

-Great views of the Collegiate Peaks and the Elk Mountains beyond, solitude and a good workout are your rewards for hiking this lesser used trail to a pass high in the Williams Mountains. (full description)
+Great views of the Collegiate Peaks and the Elk Mountains beyond, solitude and a good workout are your rewards for hiking this lesser used trail to a pass high in the Williams Mountains.

-From the high point on the trail at 3.0 miles the path drops down to Midway Pass, a saddle on a low ridge separating the Coleman Creek and Midway Creek drainages, at 3.9 miles.
+From the high point on the trail at 3.0 miles the path drops down to Midway Pass, a saddle on the ridge separating the Coleman Creek and Midway Creek drainages, at 3.9 miles.
 The pass is pleasant but hardly the highlight of the trip.
 The steep valley walls on either side of the saddle limit the views.
 Green Mountain towers above the Roaring Fork Valley to the south while unnamed peaks in the Hunter-Fryingpan Wilderness fill the skyline to the north.